EnterpriseDB/tpa/docs/src/platform-aws.md

 ## Configuration

-Here's a brief description of the AWS-specific settings that you can specify via `tpaexec configure` or define directly in config.yml.
+Here's a brief description of the AWS-specific settings that you can specify using `tpaexec configure` or define directly in `config.yml`.

 ### Regions

 You can specify one or more regions for the cluster to use with `--region` or `--regions`.
-TPA will generate the required vpc entries associated to each of them and distribute locations into these regions evenly by using different availability zones while possible.
+TPA generates the required VPC entries associated with each of them and distributes locations into these regions evenly by using different availability zones while possible.

-`regions` are differents from `locations`, each location belongs to a region (and an availability zone inside this region). `regions` are AWS specific objects, `locations` are cluster objects.
+`regions` are different from `locations`.
+Each location belongs to a region and an availability zone inside this region. `regions` are AWS specific objects. `locations` are cluster objects.

-Note: When specifying multiple regions, you need to manually edit network
+When specifying multiple regions, you need to manually edit network
 configurations:
-  - `ec2_vpc` entries must have non-overlaping cidr networks to allow use of AWS vpc peering. by default TPA will set all cidr to `10.33.0.0/16`.
+  - `ec2_vpc` entries must have non-overlapping CIDR networks to allow use of AWS VPC peering.
+By default, TPA sets all CIDR to `10.33.0.0/16`.
-  See [VPC](#vpc-required) for more informations.
+  See [VPC](#vpc-required) for more information.
-  - each `location` must be updated with `subnet` that match the `ec2_vpc` `cidr` they belong to.
-See [Subnets](#subnets-optional) for more informations.
+  - Each `location` must be updated with a `subnet` that matches the `ec2_vpc` CIDR it belongs to.
+See [Subnets](#subnets-optional) for more information.
-  - TPA creates security groups with basic rules under `cluster_rules` and those need to be updated to match `ec2_vpc` cidr for each `subnet` cidr. see [Security groups](#security-groups-optional) for more informations.
+  - TPA creates security groups with basic rules under `cluster_rules`.
+  Those need to be updated to match `ec2_vpc` CIDR for each `subnet` CIDR.
+  See [Security groups](#security-groups-optional) for more information.
-  - VPC peering must be setup manually before `tpaexec deploy`.
-We recommand creating VPCs and required VPC peerings before running `tpaexec configure` and using `vpc-id` in config.yml.
-See [VPC](#vpc-required) for more informations.
+  - VPC peering must be set up manually before `tpaexec deploy`.
+We recommend creating VPCs and required VPC peering before running `tpaexec configure` and using `vpc-id` in `config.yml`.
+See [VPC](#vpc-required) for more information.

 ### VPC (required)